Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Method

 \end{enumerate}

 There are distinct relationships between colour and stellar mass or absolute magnitude.
 Therefore, a single colour threshold cannot be justified for galaxies of varying masses and luminosities.
-We divide the entire sample into several independent stellar mass bins and apply this technique to each of these bins separately.
+We divide the entire sample into several independent stellar mass bins and apply this technique to each of these bins separately, allowing the classification to adapt to how colour varies with mass.
 This provides us a dividing line between the two populations in the colour-stellar mass plane at each redshift (\autoref{fig:otsu}).
+Otsu's method determines the optimal division between red and blue population at each redshift by minimizing the intra-class variance and maximizing the inter-class variance, ensuring the separation is statistically robust.

-We also tabulate the number of red and blue galaxies in two different mass ranges between redshift $3$ to $0$ in \autoref{tab:otsunumber}.
+We tabulate the number of red and blue galaxies in two different mass ranges between redshift $3$ to $0$ in \autoref{tab:otsunumber}.